On the homogenization of the Stokes problem in a perforated domain: Two (counter-)examples

-First, as pointed out in the introduction, with assumptions \eqref{eq_ass2}-\eqref{eq_ass3}, we enforce that $d_{min}^N$ remains much larger than $1/N.$ On the opposite, if $d_{min}^N \sim 1/N$ or $d_{min}^N << 1/N$, the distance between holes becomes comparable to their common radius and the influence of the holes on the solution is more intricate.
+If $d_{min}^N \sim 1/N$ or $d_{min}^N << 1/N$, the distance between holes becomes comparable to their common radius and the influence of the holes on the solution is more intricate.
 In such a case, we expect that one can pack the holes into sub-groups containing holes between which the distance is smaller or comparable to their common radius.
-Then, each of these packs of holes has to be considered as one hole with a complicated shape instead of a group of holes.
+Then, each of these packs has to be considered as one hole with a complicated shape instead of a group of holes.

 This remark applies in the following example.
 Let divide the container $\Omega = [0,1]^3$ into $N/2$ cubes $(T_k^N)_{k=1,\ldots,N/2}$ of width $(2/N)^{1/3}.$ Each of the cubes contains $2$ holes so that the centers of these holes are diametrically symmetric on a sphere of radius $(1+h)/N$ ($h$ is a positive parameter) centered in the center of the cube (see Figure \ref{FPC}).
-Broadly, it comes from the proof in the previous sections that the Brinkman term in the limit problem can be computed by zooming in any of the elementary cells (with a scale $1/N$), computing the drag terms involved by the Stokes problem in the cells and suming them after rescaling.
+The geometry is then completly fixed by the set of vectors $(h_{k})_{k=1,\ldots,N/2}$ linking the centers of two spheres in the same cube.
+Broadly, it comes from the proof in the previous sections that the Brinkman term in the limit problem can be computed by zooming in any of the elementary cells (with a scale $1/N$), computing the drag terms involved by the Stokes problem in the cells and summing them after rescaling.
 In this example, one cell corresponds to a cube $T_k^N$ which contains two spherical holes.
 Then, the drag term is computed by considering the Stokes problem in an exterior domain whose shape is the complement of two unit balls.
-We expect that, after summation, the resulting Brinkman term has a different structure than "$6\pi(j - \rho u)$".
-Especially, it should depend nonlinearly on the parameter $h$ and anisotropically on $u$.
-To end up the analysis of this example, we mention that it would be natural to choose $\lambda^N = 1/{N^{1/3}}$ in order that \eqref{eq_ass3} holds true.
-We would then get
+We expect that, summing these contributions, the resulting Brinkman term has a different structure than "$6\pi(j - \rho u)$".
+Especially, it should depend nonlinearly on the $(h_k)_{k=1,\ldots,N/2}$ and anisotropically on $u$.
+Such computations are handled in \cite{MSH} to which we refer for more details.

-so that \eqref{eq_ass2} is not satisfied.
-The value $h=0$ is allowed here up to some restriction on the choice of velocities $(v_i^N)_{i=1,\ldots,N}.$